scottbw/analytics-udd/udd/student_on_course_instance.md

 ##PROGRESSION
 ###Description
-This property indicates the status of the student on the current course_instance (stage of the course).
+This property indicates the status of the student on the current course_instance.
 It is mapped to common UDD values from source data that may be stored in progression_source.

 ###Purpose
 Enables tracking of the student's continuation or otherwise from one stage of a course to another.